 Here is what it is all about and why you may want to join:

 Topics and purpose

 The criterium for selecting books is that they represent a turning point in the way we can structure our understanding of basic political, social, and economic issues.
 Good examples of that are, for instance, Doughnut Economics by Kate Raworth or Democracy Incorporated by Sheldon Sanford Wolin.

 The purpose is to get introduced to the usefulness, originality, and argumentative quality of the ideas presented, thus building our own judgment and having meaningful, enriching discussions.

-There is more.
-Rather than sharing your views every second week only, you can also register as a member in the comment section of any post.
+Aside from this subscription, you can also register as a member in the comment section of any post.
 This allows you to be notified by email of others’ comments in the same thread or of replies to your own contributions exclusively.
-You can even follow one other registered member in particular if you wish to.
+You can even follow the comments of one other registered member in particular if you wish to.